radiantearth/stac-spec/item-spec/item-spec.md

 #### Additional Fields

-Providers should include metadata fields that are relevant for users in the catalog, but it is recommended to [select only those necessary for search](../best-practices.md#field-selection-and-metadata-linking).
+Providers should include metadata fields that are relevant for users of STAC, but it is recommended to [select only those necessary for search](../best-practices.md#field-selection-and-metadata-linking).
 Where possible metadata fields should be mapped to the STAC Common Metadata and widely used extensions, to enable cross-catalog search on known fields.